Long-term study of the 2020 magnetar-like outburst of the young pulsar PSRJ1846-0258 in Kes 75: Timing analysis

 \subsection{Pulse profile analysis}

-Obtaining phase-coherent timing solutions for the three independent segments (shown in Figure~\ref{Fig:main_plot}) enabled us to compute the pulse profiles for each instrument by folding on the optimal ephemeris using appropriate routines in {\tt{Stingray}}\footnote{\url{https://docs.stingray.science/index.html}} \citep{huppenkothen19}.
-These profiles are shown in Figures~\ref{Fig:nicer_pprof},~\ref{Fig:nustar_pulse_prof},~\ref{Fig:xmm_pulse_prof} and~\ref{Fig:swift_pulse_prof} for the four separate instruments.
-In the case of {\it{NICER}}, the profiles from several observations were combined to produce a stacked profile (for the three independent timing segments).
-In all cases, the pulse profiles appear sinusoidal and are well described by a single harmonic.
+Obtaining local measurements of the spin frequency and spin-down rate via GPR and {\tt{TEMPO}} (shown in Figure~\ref{Fig:main_plot}) enabled us to compute the pulse profiles by folding on the optimal ephemeris using routines in {\tt{Stingray}}\footnote{\url{https://docs.stingray.science/index.html}} \citep{huppenkothen19}.
+These profiles are shown in Figs.~\ref{Fig:nicer_pprof} and ~\ref{Fig:xmm_pulse_prof} for the four separate instruments.
+In the case of {\it{NICER}} and {\it{Swift}} the pulse profiles from several observations (indicated at the top of each figure) were combined to produce a stacked profile.
+The pulse profiles generally appear sinusoidal with minimal contribution from higher order harmonics $>4$.
+However, we note that for the period just after the 2020 outburst (i.e. MJD 59055-59085), the stacked {\it{NICER}} profile features a shoulder to the main sinusoidal component, which was originally found by \citealt{hu23}.

 We determined the long-term evolution of the pulsed flux as illustrated in Figure~\ref{Fig:main_plot} by performing phase resolved spectroscopy, which is discussed further in Section~\ref{sec:Xspec}.
-It is apparent that the pulsed flux increases dramatically on 25th July 2020, which is partially coincident with a timing glitch and a milli-second X-ray burst that was observed a few days later via {\it{Swift}}-BAT (i.e. on MJD 59063).
+It is apparent that the pulsed flux increases notably on 26th June 2020 (see also \citealt{kuiper20} and \citealt{hu23}), which is coincident with a (spin-up) timing glitch and a milli-second X-ray burst that was observed a few days later via {\it{Swift}}-BAT (i.e. on MJD 59063; \citealt{kuiper20}).